myeongsuseong/myeongsuseong.github.io/_pages/members.md

 ***Undergraduate student***
 **Mingjian Jia** (From June 2024 to August 2025)
 Email: Mingjian.Jia23__at__student.xjtlu.edu.cn
-Program: BEng in Mechatronics and Robotic Systems (4th semester)
+Program: BEng in Mechatronics and Robotic Systems
 Participated in SURF.

 **Yihai Hu** (From June 2024 to August 2025)
 Email: Yihai.Hu23__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (4th semester)
+Program: BEng in Electronic Science and Technology
 Participated in SURF.

 **Zibo Ji** (From June 2025 to August 2025)
 Email: Zibo.Ji23__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (4th semester)
+Program: BEng in Electronic Science and Technology
 Participated in SURF.

 **Linwei Ye** (From September 2024 to July 2025)
 Email: Linwei.Ye21__at__student.xjtlu.edu.cn
 Program: BSc in Information Management and Information Systems
 Completed the final year project in the Lab.

 **Miao Lu** (From September 2024 to July 2025)
 Email: Miao.Lu21__at__student.xjtlu.edu.cn
 Program: BEng in Telecommunications Engineering
 Completed the final year project in the Lab.

 **Eunyong Lee** (From June 2024 to July 2025)
 Email: E.Lee1802__at__student.xjtlu.edu.cn
 Program: BEng in Mechatronics and Robotic systems
 Participated in SURF and completed the final year project in the Lab.